anthonyjsmith/anthonyjsmith.github.io/_posts/2016-04-24-ten-years-of-non-blogging.md

 ---
 title: Ten years of (non-)blogging
 description: 'There have been lots of tenth anniversaries so far this year.
-But the biggest celebration comes today, 24 April: exactly ten years of blogging on this site'
+But the biggest celebration is today, 24 April: exactly ten years of blogging on this site.'
 image: "/assets/blog-2006.png"
 date: 2016-04-24 16:47:16.364406000 +01:00
 ---